Giovanni Gribodo: Entomology

-Gribodo's contribution to entomology was mainly around the study of the Hymenoptera and is still considered to be of great value.
-He described many new taxa, and his publications are characterised by an acute critical sense and a wealth of original observations as well as demonstrating his serious approach to preparation and his extensive knowledge.
-These traits led Gribodo being respected member of the global entomological community.
-He co-operated with the greatest hymenopterologists of his time and with museums and scientific institutions, both at home and abroad, who competed to work with him.
-He had a long and fruitful relationship with the Museo Civico di Storia Naturale di Genova and he was a prime actor in the creation of the Museum's Hymenoptera collection at the end of the 19th century, being involved in the extensive study of the specimens which he collected in Italy and overseas in the course of several expeditions.
+Gribodo's contribution to entomology was mainly around the study of the Hymenoptera.
+He described many new taxa, and became a respected member of the global entomological community.
+He co-operated with other hymenopterologists with museums and scientific institutions, both at home and abroad, who competed to work with him.
+He had a long and fruitful relationship with the Museo Civico di Storia Naturale di Genova and he was a prime actor in the creation of the Museum's Hymenoptera collection at the end of the 19th century, being involved in the study of the specimens which he collected in Italy and overseas in the course of several expeditions.

 Gribodo published many papers between 1873 and 1896, which show that he was able to work extensively on his entomological studies; even then, there were two brief periods of inactivity in 1876–78 and in, 1885–91.
 From 1896, he ceased publishing on Hymenoptera and it was during this period that his career as an architect was at its peak.
 He continued to add to his own collection in his spare time, either by collecting specimens locally in Piedmont or through purchase from fellow collectors or insect dealers.
-After this period he was able to dedicate himself to his studies of Hymenoptera on a full-time basis, including the publication of a number of papers, as well as undertaking work to reorganise is very large collection of entomological specimens.
+After this period he was able to dedicate himself to his studies of Hymenoptera on a full-time basis, including the publication of a number of papers, as well as undertaking work to reorganise his very large collection of entomological specimens.
 At the age of 74, in July 1920, he is recorded as taking part in an entomological trip to Piedmont's Susa valley which lasted two days.
 In the early part of 1923 he developed a serious circulatory disorder which caused debilitating pain, but he recovered from this and returned to his work.
 However, in the spring of 1924, he suffered a relapse of greater severity and after months of painful illness he died on September 24, 1924.
 He worked for as long as he could, and his last paper was published posthumously.